Deratiseur/Interplan/Readme.md

 - Plus encounters and surprises. (including even more items and spells)(Not in IWDEE)

-Not in English (too big), not planned except for independent translator.
+Not in English (too big), not planned except for independent translators.